Voyager vs. BlockFi - Which is Better for You?

 Which Has The Best Signup Bonus Offers - Voyager or BlockFi?

 BlockFi you simply need to deposit a few hundred dollars worth of crypto after being referred by someone.
-You can be referred to BlockFi by us by creating an account through this link or using code “aaf07db8″ during the sign-up process in Blockfi’s App; Regardless we’d recommend checking our page on all of BlockFi’s current sign-up promotions as they often have multiple promotions you may be able to take advantage of at the same time.
+You can be referred to BlockFi by us by creating an account through this link no promo code is needed to be added this way; Regardless we’d recommend checking our page on all of BlockFi’s current sign-up promotions as they often have multiple promotions you may be able to take advantage of at the same time.

 Which is more Trustworthy - Voyager or BlockFi?